 After your surgery, we recommend a specific diet plan to help you heal.
 This guide will help you determine what kind of food you should eat and what you should avoid at certain steps throughout your recovery.

 After your surgery, your doctor will let you know when your body is ready for clear liquids.
-When your doctors approves, you’ll start a diet consisting of:
+When your doctor approves, you’ll start a diet consisting of:

 - Clear broth